helloturbine/turbine-docs/docs/records/reporting.md

 * **Landed Cost**: The cost of the product, including additional expenses like shipping.
 * **Total Cost**: The overall cost of the entire purchase order, encompassing all items and associated costs.
 * **Quantity Recieved**: The quantity of goods or services that have been physically received or recorded as received against a specific purchase order.

+## Inventory Forecast

+Provides insights into future inventory needs based on historical sales data and anticipated demand trends.

+This report includes of the following columns:

+* **Remote SKU**: The remote ID associated with a SKU.
+* The projected inventory for each week.